open-blog-initiative/open-blog.dev/docs/contributing.md

 ## Make "Open Blog" a better place :sparkles:

-If you have any idea to improve _Open blog_ globally, don't hesitate to open a discussion [Github issues](https://github.com/open-blog-initiative/open-blog.dev/issues/new) (Take 5 minutes to check if your idea have not been submitted yet).
+If you have any idea to improve _Open blog_ globally, don't hesitate to open a discussion [Github issues](https://github.com/open-blog-initiative/open-blog.dev/issues/new) (Take 5 minutes to check if your idea has not been submitted yet).

-This publication is based on [Vuepress](https://v1.vuepress.vuejs.org/), your idea could also be a great contribution to this project.
+This publication is based on [Vuepress](https://v1.vuepress.vuejs.org/), your ideas could also be a great contribution to this project.